What Happens if My Workers Compensation Claim is Denied?

 After you have requested a review and taken all the necessary steps, your insurer will respond.
 The response must be in writing and within 14 days of receiving your request.
 You may be required to make further submissions, be examined by your insurer’s doctor, or provide further medical evidence.

-Your insurer must provide a letter explaining why your claim was denied.
-WorkCover Queensland representatives may also call to discuss your denied claim.
+If your Workcover claim is denied in Queensland, your insurer must provide a letter explaining why your claim was denied.
+Workcover Queensland representatives may also call to discuss your denied claim.

-You have 3 months to lodge your review application with the Office of Industrial Relations.
-Your review will be undertaken by a Review Officer working with the Workers Compensation Regulator.
+If your Workcover claim is denied, you have 3 months to request a review of the decision through the Office of Industrial Relations.
+Your review will be undertaken by a review officer working with the workers compensation regulator.

 It’s important to know that certain insurer decisions cannot be reviewed.
 You must instead appeal the decision directly to the Queensland Industrial Relations Commission (QIRC).
 These include decisions: